preciousplasticdublin/preciousplasticdublin.github.io/index.md

 {% comment %} # Please note: Ballymun is closed for the summer until August 26th {% endcomment %}

 {% comment %} ## Please note: Our storage facility in Ballymun will be closed for Xmas holidays from December 20th to January 6th.
-We wish all of our donators a Merry Christmas and look forward to a precious and creative 2025!
+We wish all of our donators a Merry Christmas and look forward to a precious and creative 2025! {% endcomment %}

 # Note about Re-turn scheme: All bottle caps from the Re-turn scheme should stay within the Re-turn scheme.
 Please see [Re-turn.ie](https://re-turn.ie)